emoon/minifb/README.md

 The build will then generate DOS 32-bit protected mode executables and use the MiniFB DOS backend.
 You can run the executables as is in DOSBox-x or FreeDOS, or a Windows version that can run DOS applications.

-Running the executbales in vanilla MS-DOS requires a DPMI server.
+Running the executables in vanilla MS-DOS requires a DPMI server.
 Download [CWSDPMI](https://www.ibiblio.org/pub/micro/pc-stuff/freedos/files/distributions/1.2/repos/pkg-html/cwsdpmi.html), extract the ZIP file, and place the `CWSDPMI.EXE` file found in the `BIN/` folder next to your application's executable.

 #### Debugging your MiniFB app in DOSBox-x